 - The WITP has provided support in recent years for several national and international conferences in theoretical physics, mathematics, and astrophysics: - Applications of Quantum Information in QFT and Cosmology 2021, held online by University of Lethbridge.
-WITP supported fee-free registration for the online conference (\$500). - Women in Physics Canada 2022, to be held at the University of Manitoba.
+WITP provided \$500 support of which \$400 was refunded due to lower than anticipated costs. - Women in Physics Canada 2023, to be held at the University of Manitoba.
 WITP will fund two theory speakers for a total amount of \$2500.
 WITP made this funding commitment in early 2020 because the conference was originally planned for summer 2020 and postponed due to the pandemic. - Canadian Association of Physicists Congress 2019, held at Simon Fraser University (BC) in June 2019 (\$300).
 WITP funds supported the plenary lecture by Professor Cora Dvorkin of Harvard University. - Theory Canada 14 held in May-June 2019 at the University of British Columbia and TRIUMF (\$500) in support of student attendance.
 Theory Canada is the leading national conference for theoretical physics. - Theory Canada 13 held in June 2018 at St. Francis Xavier University (\$500). - In 2014, the WITP agreed to co-sponsor a prize with the Canadian Association of Physicists Division of Theoretical Physics for the best Ph.D. thesis in theoretical physics each year (\$250/yr).
 The prize is now known as the DTP/WITP P. R. Wallace Thesis Prize, and the WITP Director or Past Director sits on the award committee.
-The recent prize winners are - 2021 Jens Boos (PhD University of Alberta) "Effects of Non-locality in Gravity and Quantum Theory." - 2020 Job Feldbrugge (PhD University of Waterloo) "Path Integrals in the Sky - Classical and Quantum Problems with Minimal Assumptions." - 2019 jointly awarded to Evan McDonough (PhD McGill University, 2017) "High energy physics and the early universe" and Robie Hennigar (PhD University of Waterloo) "Explorations in black hole chemistry and higher curvature gravity."
-WITP made an additional \$300 commitment to support the joint prize this year. - 2018 Philippe Landry (PhD University of Guelph, 2016), "Tidal Response of a Rotating Neutron Star in General Relativity." - 2017 no prize awarded - In 2020, the WITP agreed to contribute \$500 per year through the 2022-23 fiscal year for Canadian national dues paid to the Asia-Pacific Centre for Theoretical Physics.
+The recent prize winners are - 2022 Alex May (PhD University of British Columbia) "Quantum Tasks in Holography." - 2021 Jens Boos (PhD University of Alberta) "Effects of Non-locality in Gravity and Quantum Theory." - 2020 Job Feldbrugge (PhD University of Waterloo) "Path Integrals in the Sky - Classical and Quantum Problems with Minimal Assumptions." - 2019 jointly awarded to Evan McDonough (PhD McGill University, 2017) "High energy physics and the early universe" and Robie Hennigar (PhD University of Waterloo) "Explorations in black hole chemistry and higher curvature gravity."
+WITP made an additional \$300 commitment to support the joint prize this year. - 2018 Philippe Landry (PhD University of Guelph, 2016), "Tidal Response of a Rotating Neutron Star in General Relativity." - In 2020, the WITP agreed to contribute \$500 per year through the 2022-23 fiscal year for Canadian national dues paid to the Asia-Pacific Centre for Theoretical Physics (beginning in 2021-22 because of a dues holiday related to the pandemic).
 APCTP is a centre based in South Korea that organizes and sponsors large international workshops and conferences in theoretical physics.
-Canada is the only national member from the Americas (out of close to 20 member nations), and

-APCTP has provided significant sponsorship for events in Canada and held jointly with Canadian organizations in the last several years.
+Canada is the only national member from the Americas (out of close to 20 member nations), and APCTP has provided significant sponsorship for events in Canada and held jointly with Canadian organizations in the last several years.